adrianardnerg/notes/README.md

 5. Read and contribute to open-source projects: By reading and contributing to projects on GitHub, you can learn from experienced developers and practice writing code that others will review.
 6. Keep up with industry news and trends: Follow blogs, podcasts, newsletters, social media accounts, etc. to Stay informed about new tools, technologies, best practices, industry shifts,etc.
 7. Seek help and feedback: Don' t be afraid to ask for help or feedback.
 Reach out to your colleagues, friends,or even strangers on Stack Overflow.
 They might have valuable insights that can help improve your coding skills.

+# 2023-11-18
+- "Write code that is easy to understand and maintain.
+Use clear and descriptive variable names, write concise and well-structured functions, and avoid unnecessary complexity.
+Remember that code is read more often than it is written, so make it easy for others (and your future self) to read and understand."